aleksei-berezkin/typique/README.md

 ### 5. Add a build step

-Run the following command to build the CSS file from the command line:
+Run the following command to generate the CSS file from the command line:

 ```sh
 npx typique --projectFile ./index.ts --tsserver ./path/to/tsserver.js -- ...ts-args
 ```

-- `--projectFile` *(required)* — is any TypeScript file to bootstrap the TypeScript project, e.g. your root component or application entry point.
+- `--projectFile` *(required)* — any TypeScript file used to bootstrap the TypeScript project, for example your root component or application entry point.
-- `--tsserver` *(optional)* — is the path to the TypeScript server executable.
+- `--tsserver` *(optional)* — the path to the TypeScript server executable.
 Defaults to the result of `import.meta.resolve('typescript/lib/tsserver.js')`.
-- `...ts-args` *(optional)* — any valid TS server command line arguments, e.g. logging or global plugins.
+- `...ts-args` *(optional)* — any valid TypeScript server command-line arguments, such as logging or global plugins.

 <details>

 <summary>How can I specify a custom tsconfig.json?</summary>

-Unlike `tsc`, the `tsserver.js` unfortunately doesn't allow specifying a custom `tsconfig.json` file: it locates the config file internally, when it opens the file specified by `--projectFile`.
-Usually it's the first `tsconfig.json` file up the directory hierarchy, which includes the specified `--projectFile`.
+Unlike `tsc`, `tsserver.js` does not allow explicitly specifying a custom `tsconfig.json` file.
+Instead, it locates the configuration internally when opening the file provided via `--projectFile`.
+This is usually the first `tsconfig.json` found when walking up the directory hierarchy from that file.

-If you need a custom `tsconfig.json`, you may use the following workaround:
+If you need to use a custom `tsconfig.json`, you can apply the following workaround:

-1. Replace the original `tsconfig.json` with your custom file;
+1. Temporarily replace the original `tsconfig.json` with your custom one.
-2. Run `npx typique`;
+2. Run `npx typique`.
 3. Restore the original `tsconfig.json`.

 </details>

 ## Completion in different contexts

-The core (but not the only) idea of Typique as a tooling is to recognize where you are about to specify class or css-var name, and suggest you both readable and unique name via a completion item.
-The place which is recognized to require the class/css-var name is denoted as "completion context".
-The completion works slightly differently in different contexts.
+One of the core ideas of Typique as a tooling is to recognize when you are about to specify a class or CSS variable name and suggest a readable, unique name via code completion.
+A location where Typique expects a class or CSS variable name is called a *completion context*.
+Completion behaves slightly differently depending on the context.

 ### In variable initializer

-All of the above examples demonstrate using this kind of context.
-The completion is suggested when the variable name matches the [configurable](/docs/Configuration.md#classvarname-and-varvarname) pattern, which is by default:
+All of the examples above use this kind of context.
+Completion is suggested when the variable name matches a [configurable](/docs/Configuration.md#classvarname-and-varvarname) pattern, which by default is:

 - `Class(es)?([Nn]ame(s)?)?$` for class names
 - `Var(s)?([Nn]ame(s)?)?$` for variable names

 ### In TSX property value

-This is useful for all TSX-native frameworks, including React, Preact, SolidJS, Qwik, etc. The completion is shown in the value of the property with the name matching the [configurable](/docs/Configuration.md#tsxpropname) pattern, which is by default `^class(Name)?$`:
+This is useful for TSX-native frameworks such as React, Preact, SolidJS, Qwik, and others.
+Completion is shown in the value of a property whose name matches the [configurable](/docs/Configuration.md#tsxpropname) pattern, which by default is `^class(Name)?$`:

 (pic)

-The result code may look like this:
+The resulting code may look like this:

 ```tsx
 export function Button() {